szepeviktor/wordpress-speedtest/README.md

 `††` Shared high-resource hosting with SSH access.

-SoYouStart by OVH is a dedicated server provider, not VPS.
+SoYouStart by OVH and "pocket" is a dedicated server provider, not VPS.

 `+` CPU `scaling_governor` was set to `performance`.